harumuki/thorsten-hans.com/_posts/2017-08-21-using-azure-files-in-kubernetes-deployments-with-asp-net-core.md

 ## Recap

-As you can see it’s fairly easy to use powerful services offered by Azure and use them to build your cloud-native applications based on *Docker* and *Kubernetes*.
+As you can see it's fairly easy to use powerful services offered by Azure and use them to build your cloud-native applications based on *Docker* and *Kubernetes*.